 DISCOLORATION OF FINISHES ON WESTERN RED CEDAR

 Western Red Cedar enjoys a well-deserved reputation as a wood that takes and holds a range of finishes for extended periods.
-Nevertheless, the usual lifespan of a finish will be shortened by degradation and discoloration.
-The causes of discoloration often require remedial treatment.
+Nevertheless, a finish’s usual lifespan will be shortened by degradation and discoloration.
+The causes of discoloration often require a remedial treatment.

 Dirt is the most benign cause of discoloration.
 A periodic cleaning with a mild, non-phosphate detergent solution will usually restore the surface finish.

-Iron stains may appear in two forms: the reddish brown discoloration caused by rust, and blue black discoloration caused by the reaction of iron from nails and other metal objects with extractives from the Western Red Cedar.
+Iron stains may appear in two forms: the reddish-brown discoloration caused by rust or blue-black discoloration caused by the reaction of iron from nails and other metal objects with extractives from the Western Red Cedar.
 To prevent these stains, use only hot-dipped

-These often occur in combination with extractive bleeding and mildew growth.
+Water stains often occur in combination with extractive bleeding and mildew growth.
 These stains can be difficult to remove.
-Scrubbing the wood with a dilute oxalic acid solution is sometimes effective.
 Scrubbing the cedar with a dilute oxalic acid solution is sometimes

 Caution: Handle oxalic acid solution with care as it can be harmful – carefully follow the